keflavich/APEX_CMZ_H2CO/README.md

 Labs 7m 12CO 1-0 data](http://files.figshare.com/1216354/GC_12CO_LVcube.fits),
 with apologies for the FITS header.

-The off position map, with two additional points identified by Jens Kauffmann and Walker Lu:
+The off positions are green X's in this map, with two additional blue points identified by Jens Kauffmann and Walker Lu:
 ![Imgur](http://i.imgur.com/Oh1HI1v.png)

 Note that Jens' point reportedly showed some signal around SiO, while Walker's